python/devguide/communication.rst

 Getting Started
 ''''''''''''''''
-To start a topic or participate in any discussions in the forum, sign up and create an account using an email address or Github account.
+To start a topic or participate in any discussions in the forum, sign up and create an account using an email address or GitHub account.
 You can do so by clicking the "Sign Up" button on the top right hand corner of the `Discourse`_ main page.